Principal Geotechnical Engineer

-Matt is particularly proud of his team’s work on complex projects such as the recently completed Bill & Melinda Gates Foundation World Headquarters and the Olive 8 high rise in downtown Seattle.
-He is quick to recognize his colleagues’ role in these and other important projects.
-“When I look at the group of professionals that I collaborate with to deliver successful projects to clients,” he reflected, “the common threads that I see are teamwork, strong work ethic, and the depth of talent and experience in the group.”
+“When I look at the group of professionals that I collaborate with to deliver successful projects to clients,” he says, “the common threads that I see are teamwork, a strong work ethic, and an incredible depth of talent and experience in the group.”